marcnellen/training-data-pipeline/gcf_polar_webhook/README.md

 - **PROJECT_ID**: Your Google Cloud project ID.
 - **TOPIC**: The Pub/Sub topic where you want to publish the incoming data.

-Create the folloing secret with Secret Manager.
+Create the following secret with Secret Manager.
 The secret will be deployed as environment variable with function deployment.

 - **SIGNATURE_SECRET_KEY**: The secret key used for verifying the incoming webhook's HMAC signature.